"Awaken, My Love!": Cover artwork

 The cover of "Awaken, My Love!" features a photo by New York City-based creative director Ibra Ake, in which model Giannina Oteto wears a beaded headdress designed by Laura Wass of WXYZ Jewelry.
 Prior to the album's release, the cover artwork was included as an easter egg in the episode "Juneteenth" of Glover's FX series Atlanta.
 The cover artwork is also a nod to the cover of Funkadelic's 1971 album Maggot Brain.
-For years, Oteto has accused Ake and his team of avoiding legal contact to actually receive payment for her contribution to the project, and that she's not alone in the fight.
+For years, Oteto has accused Ake and his team of avoiding legal contact to actually receive payment for her contribution to the project, and that she is not alone in the fight.
 "We received low pay.
 [They] promised residuals.
 But [we] never received anything...
 After years of lies and silence then finding out statute of limitation complications... it's been an exhausting, emotional, and overall sad thing to deal with.
 So it took so much from me especially the fact that we all worked on it with so much love and being proud to represent black artists.
 All of my lawyers' communications have been ignored by [Childish Gambino] and his team. #bittersweet."